OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Static Analysis

 A list of implemented education controls should be provided.
 The controls should be verified in the code if they are implemented properly and according to best practices.
--- TODO [Create content on Static Analysis for Verifying User Education Controls] --

 #### Dynamic Analysis

-After installing the app and also while using it, it should be checked if any warnings are shown to the user, that have an educational purpose.
+After installing the app and also while using it, it should be checked if any warnings are shown to the user, that have an educational purpose and are aligned with the defined education controls.
--- TODO [Develop content on Dynamic Analysis on Verifying User Education Controls] --

 #### Remediation

 Warnings should be implemented that address the key points listed in the overview section.
--- TODO [Develop remediations on Verifying User Education Controls] --

 #### References